Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Salt: 20g

-• Cooking with semi-open lid
+• Cook with lid slightly ajar

-4. Prepare Cream (Off Heat!)
+4. Prepare the Cream (Off Heat)

 Method A: Pre-Mantecatura Cream (Recommended)